rrwick/Filtlong/README.md

 * `--min_length 1000`<br>
 Discard any read which is shorter than 1 kbp.
 * `--keep_percent 90`<br>
 Throw out the worst 10% of reads.
+This is measured by bp, not by read count.
+So this option throws out the worst 10% of read bases.
 * `--target_bases 500000000`<br>
 If there are still more than 500 Mbp after throwing out reads under 1 kbp and the worst 10%, the remove the worst reads until only 500 Mbp remain.
 Useful for very large read sets.
 * `input.fastq.gz`<br>